UVM Admission Requirements

 |Admission Standards||Very High|

-Can I get into UVM?
-The school has a 67% acceptance rate.
+How hard is it to get into UVM and can I get accepted?
+The school has a 67% acceptance rate ranking it #7 in Vermont for lowest rate of acceptance.
 Last year, 14,777 out of 21,991 applicants were admitted making UVM a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 20 percent.
 Only 18% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|